Pxchavhan/beyondchats_assignment/README.md

-📚 BeyondChats Assignment – Full Stack Article Processing System

-This project is a 3-phase full-stack application built as part of the BeyondChats assignment.
-It covers web scraping, AI-based article rewriting, backend API development, and frontend UI rendering.

-🧩 Project Overview

-The system performs the following tasks:

-Phase 1 – Scrapes articles from given URLs and stores them as text files

-Phase 2 – Rewrites scraped articles using an AI model and stores updated versions

-Phase 3 – Displays original and updated articles in a ReactJS dashboard using Laravel APIs

-Each phase builds upon the previous one.

-✅ Phase 1: Article Scraping (Backend)
-Objective

-Scrape articles from provided URLs and store them locally in text format.

-Key Features

-Accepts a list of article URLs

-Extracts article title and content

-Saves each article as a .txt file

-Handles invalid or unreachable URLs gracefully

-Technologies Used

-Node.js

-Axios

-Cheerio

-File System (fs)

-✅ Phase 2: Article Rewriting using AI
-Objective

-Rewrite the scraped articles using an AI model and store updated versions.

-Key Features

-Reads original article text files

-Sends content to AI rewriting API

-Generates rewritten versions

-Saves rewritten articles separately

-Preserves article structure and readability

-Technologies Used

-Node.js

-AI Text Rewriting API

-dotenv for environment variables

-File System (fs)

-✅ Phase 3: Frontend Dashboard (React + Laravel)
-Objective

-Display original articles and rewritten articles in a professional UI.

-🖥 Backend (Laravel API)
-Features

-REST APIs to fetch articles

-Separate endpoints for:

-Original articles

-Updated (rewritten) articles

-CORS enabled for frontend access

-API Endpoints
-Method	Endpoint	Description
-GET	/api/articles	Fetch original articles
-GET	/api/articles/updated	Fetch rewritten articles Technologies Used

-Laravel

-PHP

-REST API

-CORS configuration

-🎨 Frontend (ReactJS)
-Features

-Single-page React dashboard

-Fetches data from Laravel APIs

-Tab-based navigation:

-Original Articles

-Updated Articles

-Responsive and clean UI

-Graceful error handling

-Technologies Used

-React (Vite)

-Axios

-JSX + CSS in a single file

-JavaScript
+# BeyondChats Assignment – Full Stack Project

+This project was developed as part of the BeyondChats technical assignment.
+It is a three-phase full-stack project where each phase builds on the previous one, starting from data collection and ending with a frontend dashboard.

+The purpose of this assignment is to demonstrate how different parts of a real-world system work together, including scraping, AI-based processing, backend APIs, and frontend rendering.

+---

+## Phase 1 – Article Scraping

+The first phase focuses on collecting article data from the provided BeyondChats blog URLs.

+A Node.js script is used to scrape content from the web pages.
+Only the relevant article text is extracted, while unnecessary elements such as scripts, styles, navigation bars, and embedded components are removed.

+Each article is saved as a plain text file for further processing.

+### What this phase does
+- Accepts article URLs as input
+- Scrapes article titles and main content
+- Cleans the extracted text
+- Saves the content into `.txt` files

+### Technologies used
+- Node.js
+- Axios
+- Cheerio

+---

+## Phase 2 – Article Rewriting (LLM-Based)

+In the second phase, the articles scraped in Phase 1 are rewritten using a Large Language Model (LLM).

+This phase demonstrates how AI can be integrated to rewrite or improve existing content.
+The rewritten articles are stored separately so that original and updated versions can be compared.

+Error handling is implemented to ensure the application continues running even if the AI service fails or returns an empty response.

+### What this phase does
+- Reads original article text files
+- Sends content to an LLM for rewriting
+- Generates rewritten versions of each article
+- Stores rewritten articles separately

+### Technologies used
+- Node.js
+- LLM API
+- dotenv

+---

+## Phase 3 – Frontend Article Dashboard

+The final phase focuses on displaying the articles using a frontend application.

+A Laravel backend exposes APIs for:
+- Original articles
+- Rewritten articles

+A ReactJS frontend fetches this data and displays it in a clean, responsive, and professional UI.
+Users can switch between original and rewritten versions of articles easily.

+The frontend also handles loading states and API errors properly.

+### What this phase does
+- Fetches data from Laravel APIs
+- Displays original and rewritten articles
+- Provides a responsive and professional UI
+- Handles loading and error states

+### Technologies used
+- Laravel (API backend)
+- ReactJS (Vite)
+- Axios
+- JSX and CSS in a single file

+---

+## Project Overview

+This project demonstrates an end-to-end workflow involving:
+- Web scraping
+- AI-based content rewriting
+- API development
+- Frontend data visualization

+Together, these phases show how multiple technologies can be combined to build a complete full-stack application.